Smothered Chicken Burritos

 Instructions

-• For Burritos: Season chicken breasts with cumin, taco seasoning, salt and pepper.
+• For Chicken: Season chicken breasts with cumin, taco seasoning, salt and pepper.
 Bake in a 375° F. oven for 35 minutes or until cooked through.
 Remove from oven.
 Let stand 5 minutes then shred with two forks.
 Set aside.

-• To assemble burritos: Divide the chicken evenly among the 6 tortillas.
+• To assemble Burritos: Divide the cooked chicken evenly among the 6 tortillas.
 Add a scoop of rice and pinto beans to each one.
 Fold up the bottom of tortillas up over filling, fold in sides, then roll all the way up.
 Place prepared burritos in a greased 9×13 inch pan.

 WANT TO SAVE THIS RECIPE FOR LATER?